M-Buntoro/go-face-webserver/README.md

 # go-face-webserver
-Implementation of face detection for image face similarity in Golang
+Implementation of face detection/similarity from images using FaceNet, OpenCV and Tensorflow in Golang